What Happens When VA Proposes to Reduce My Disability Rating?

 There are certain circumstances in which your disability rating is afforded certain protections:

 - Stabilized ratings are for conditions that have been continuously rated for 5 years or more at the same disability level.
-In order for the VA to reduce stabilized ratings, they must show that your condition has exhibited sustained improvement.
+In order for VA to reduce stabilized ratings, it must show that your condition has exhibited sustained improvement.
 The threshold of evidence is higher in this circumstance as VA cannot rely on only one C&P examination to implement the reduction of a stabilized rating.

-- 100% Ratings may be reduced if the VA can show that your condition has shown material improvement.
+- 100% Ratings may be reduced if VA can show that your condition has shown material improvement.
 Material improvement means that there has been a significant change in the veteran’s ability to function in daily life.